Frequently Asked Questions

 Exposure to Elements

-• To prevent accidents, store your print away from anything that might press against the image surface.
-Some objects may not seem sharp enough to damage the print, but you'd be surprised at what will cause a scratch, a tear, or a rip.
+- To prevent accidents, store your print flat, and away from anything with edges that will press against the image surface.
+You'd be surprised at what will cause a scratch, a tear, or a rip to either the print paper or the print medium.

-• Do not stack prints on top of each other.
-Separate them with pieces of acid-free paper to avoid damage.
+- Do not stack prints directly on top of each other.
+Separate them with pieces of acid-free paper to avoid damage or image transfer.

-• Do not cover your print with plastic for long periods of time.
-If there is humidity in the air, the mold may begin to grow.
+- Do not cover your print with plastic for long periods of time.
+If there is humidity in the air, mold may begin to grow.
 Cotton, acid-free sheets are the best for keeping dust away.